ferdipn/simple-calendar-fe/README.md

 1. Clone the project to your local directory
 2. Go to dir simple-calendar-fe `cd simple-calendar-fe`
 3. install dependency `npm -install`
-4. run server `npm -run de
+4. run server `npm run dev

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.